 - A toddler can handle 4-5 hours of awake time.

 Basically, you ward off overtiredness when you watch your baby’s sleep and feeding schedule carefully.
-Make sure that naps and feedings are happening at the right times so as to ensure your baby or toddler doesn’t stay awake too long.
+Make sure that naps and feedings are happening at the right times to ensure your baby or toddler doesn’t stay awake too long.
 Use these scheduling resources to help:

 Baby Nap Chart (includes awake time recommendations by age)